lbressler13/kotlin-utils/README.md

 │   ├── src
 │   │   ├── main
 │   │   │   ├── kotlin
 │   │   │   │   ├── kotlinutils   <-- Source code for kotlin-utils module
 │   │   │   │   │   ├── general   <-- Generic util functions and basic classes
+│   │   │   │   │   ├── internal  <-- Values that are intended for internal use only
 │   │   │   │   │   ├── sample    <-- Sample of a class that already exists in Kotlin
 │   │   │   │   │   ├── sample2
 │   │   ├── test
 │   │   │   ├── kotlin